 When I got married, I had to learn restraint from scratch.
-Growing up in a family who waged elaborate, mean, and long-winded arguments trained me to wager intellectual battles.
+Growing up in a family that waged elaborate, mean, and long-winded arguments trained me to wager intellectual battles.
 I made a single vow to myself that I would not use my razor-sharp, verbal artillery against my husband.
-This decision turned out to instrumental in my personal growth as well as created much more safety in our relationship.
+This decision turned out to be instrumental in my personal growth as well as created much more safety in our relationship.

 When communicating with him, one of the things that helped me to disengage in arguments was learning to say, “You might be right about that.”
 This little phrase diffused a disagreement while building flexibility, and dare I say a little humility.
 Trust me; my ego took quite a few hits before I was able to truly hear his perspective.
 However, calming my emotions, seeking to understand, and adding a dash of humor turned out to be a life-changing practice.

 Choose actions that nurture your relationship instead of damage it.

 Make kindness and respect a high priority—even a habit!
 Create your rules of engagement as a couple to nourish the love that brought you together.

 Related reading: "Is Your Relationship Stuck in a Rut?"